 We asked our experts to recommend some healthy resolutions for our community.
 Scroll down to see what they suggest you strive for this year!

-Dr. Alexandra Papaioannou, a geriatric specialist and executive director of the Geriatric Education and Research in Aging Sciences Centre, wants to see patients resolve to bring their medications to all medical appointments so their providers can keep track of what they’re taking safely.
+Dr. Alexandra Papaioannou, a geriatric specialist and executive director of the Geriatric Education and Research in Aging Sciences (GERAS) Centre, wants to see patients resolve to bring their medications to all medical appointments so their providers can keep track of what they’re taking safely.
+This goes a long way to prevent harmful medication errors.

 Happy New Year!